City proper: Controversy

 In some countries, city limits that act as the demarcation for the city proper are drawn very wide, or very narrow.
 This can be a recurring cause for controversy.

-"List of cities by surface area" lists little known cities that are larger than many countries.
+"List of largest cities by area" lists several little known cities that are larger than many countries.
 By area, the city of Altamira, Brazil (population 84,000) is bigger than Greece.
 The City of Kalgoorlie-Boulder (population 32,000) covers more area than Hungary, Portugal, Austria, or Ireland.
 While these examples cause limited debate, cities in China are a source of continuing contention.

 The Chinese city of Hulunbuir in Inner Mongolia was recognized as the largest city in the world by area until 2018 (see image caption above).
 According to the "Urban Settlement" working paper, in 1986, to cope with growing administrative demands at the local level, China essentially reclassified counties as cities in order to allow local city governments to control the surrounding areas".
 The authors state that "the Chinese city of Chongqing is another case in point.
 Even though the municipal district of Chongqing has a total population of more than 30 million inhabitants, fewer than 6 million actually live in Chongqing city proper.
 Depending on which classification is used, Chongqing is sometimes listed as the world's largest city and, in other cases, does not even appear in the top rung of urban population rankings".